MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Norway/how-to-export-remittance-payments.md

 You export payments to a bank file by choosing the **Export Payments** button in the **Payment Journal** window.
 The process may be different, depending on the export format that you select:

 - Payments using the SEPA payment standard are directly exported to a file when you choose the **Export Payments** button.
-For more information, see [How to: Export Payments to a Bank File](how-to-export-payments-to-a-bank-file.md).
+For more information, see [Making Payments](../../payables-make-payments.md).

 - Payments using local payment standards, such as **Telepay**, are exported with either the **Remittance - export (bank)** or the **Remittance - export (BBS)** report, which automatically opens when you choose the **Export Payments** button.